 Studied Musicology, Classical Philology and Philosophy at the German universities of Tübingen and Freiburg im Breisgau and has a PhD in the field of Musicology (Claudio Monteverdi.
 Die Grundbegriffe seines musiktheoretischen Denkens).
 She has been a research fellow at the German Historical Institute in Rome (Department of Musicology), a scientific collaborator and assistant lecturer at the musicological institutes of the Albert-Ludwigs-University in Freiburg and the University of Karlsruhe and subsequently a scientific collaborator for "Handwörterbuch der musikalischen Terminologie" (first published by Hans Heinrich Eggebrecht, then by Albrecht Riethmüller), for which she has written numerous monographs in the subject area "terminology of vocal music".
-At present she is a scientific collaborator and deputy head of the Department of Musicology at the German Historical Institute in Rome.
+At present she is a scientific collaborator and head of the Department of Musicology at the German Historical Institute in Rome.

 Current Research Projects